JoyceKimberly/DGUS-reloaded-Portrait/README.md

 * Creality Ender 5 Plus

 ## Prerequisites
-You have to compile and flash this [modified version of Marlin](https://github.com/Desuuuu/Marlin) with `DGUS_LCD_UI_RELOADED` defined in the configuration.
+You have to compile and flash this [2.1 bugfix version of Marlin](https://github.com/MarlinFirmware/Marlin) with `DGUS_LCD_UI RELOADED` defined in the configuration.

-Example Marlin configurations are available in [this repository](https://github.com/Desuuuu/DGUS-reloaded-config).
+Example Marlin configurations are available in [this repository](https://github.com/MarlinFirmware/Configurations).

 ## Wiki
 * [Flashing the firmware](https://github.com/Desuuuu/DGUS-reloaded/wiki/Flashing-the-firmware)